Abhisheksabhi33/Documentation-PreciseLeads/beacon.md

 - **Functionality**:
   - Retrieves records from the Airtable database.
   - Invokes `crunchbasefetcher` for each record.
-  - If no records are found, it waits for 5 minutes before attempting again.
+  - Implements a 5-minute wait if no records are found.
-  - Updates the database with the fetched data or error logs.
+  - Updates the database with fetched data or error logs.

 ### `GET /apollo`